 For the protection of your pet, we require all dogs to be placed on a secured leash and harness / collar (carriers are optional for small dogs) and all cats to be placed in a secured carrier.
 Although your pet may love to run and greet everyone, some dogs may not be so happy to receive the company.

 The Centers for Disease Control recommends all families with a pet (dog and cat) to perform a yearly fecal evaluation, to look for worms that may be contagious to your family.
 Please bring a FRESH sample that is less than 24 hours old.
 This sample will be sent to our out-of-house testing laboratory and results should be returned (weather permitting) within 48 hours.
-If results are abnormal, you will receive a phone call from a Veterinarian or Licensed Veterinarian Technician with the recommendations for treatment.
+You will receive a phone call from a Veterinarian or Licensed Veterinarian Technician with the results and if needed, recommendations for treatment.

 What will be Discussed and How Long Do I Expect to be There?

 From check-in to check-out, please allot 45 minutes for your preventative health appointment.

 It is recommended to come 15 minutes prior to appointment if a new patient, to fill out any new patient forms.
 You may also pre-print the form online to save time.